13 Great Hotel Restaurants and Bars in West Hollywood

-West Hollywood might be just 2 square miles in size, but it sits right in the heart of Los Angeles, quickly becoming known as one of the leading culinary centers of the world.
-Whether you are coming to visit from far away, or just taking a staycation, here are 14 of our favorite hotel restaurants in West Hollywood.
+West Hollywood might be just two square miles in size, but it sits right in the heart of Los Angeles, one of the leading culinary centers of the world.
+Whether you are coming to visit from far away or just taking a staycation, check out this list of great hotel restaurants and bars.

 Boxwood Restaurant at The London West Hollywood

 Modern.
 Fresh.
 Classic.
 Clean.
-These are words used to describe The London, and Executive chef Anthony Keene’s carries that ethos into the culinary experience where he pairs classic British favorites with bright California flavors.
-Another unique dining option is The London Bar and Sitting Room where high tea is served on weekends and holidays.
+These are words used to describe The London, and executive chef Anthony Keene carries that ethos into the culinary experience at Boxwood Restaurant, pairing classic British favorites with bright California flavors.
+Another unique dining option is The London Bar and Sitting Room, where high tea is served on weekends and holidays.

 Cavatina at Sunset Marquis